cmu-delphi/delphi-epidata/README.md

  - Data source: [Wikimedia](https://dumps.wikimedia.org/other/pagecounts-raw/)
  - Temporal Resolution: Hourly, daily, and weekly from 2007-12-09 (2007w50)
  - Spatial Resolution: N/A
+ - Open access

 # The API

 The base URL is: http://delphi.midas.cs.cmu.edu/epidata/api.php

+Epiweeks use the U.S. definition.
+That is, the first epiweek each year is the week, starting on a Sunday, containing January 4.
+See [this](http://www.cmmcp.org/epiweek.htm) page for more information.

-Note: `range` parameters can be a single value, a comma-separated list of values, or a hyphenated range of values.
+`range` parameters can be a single value, a comma-separated list of values, or a hyphenated range of values.
 Examples include:
  - `201530` *(A single epiweek)*
  - `201401,201501,201601` *(Several epiweeks)*
  - `200501-200552` *(A range of epiweeks)*
  - `20070101-20071231` *(A range of dates)*

-Note: epiweeks use the U.S. definition.
-That is, the first epiweek each year is the week, starting on a Sunday, containing January 4.
-See [this](http://www.cmmcp.org/epiweek.htm) page for more information.

 ### Universal Parameters